pxheim/zettelkasten/humble-farley-2010-continuous-delivery.md

 	5. Tester do the testing.

 A kickoff ensures a shared understanding, prevents ivory tower analyst, testers wont raise defects that are unrelated, devs won't make stuff nobody wants.

-Acceptance tests should be written
-- GIVEN (some initial context)
-- WHEN (an even occurs (by some user))
-- THEN (there are some outcomes)

 If you have to interact w/ UI for acceptance tests, implement window drivers for the parts you have to deal with.
 Instead of acting on buttons directly from your tests, go through the window layer instead.